 Homemade ice cream in a bag.
 It's a dessert!
 It's a science project!
 It's way cool fun for kids.
 And it's a great hands-on project for when the kids are home and they're bugging you for something to do.

-Let the kids shake up their own ice cream, and sneak in a little brain food while they’re at it.
+Let the kids shake up their own ice cream, and sneak in a little learning while they're at it.

 This no-cook recipe for vanilla ice cream makes about eight half-cup servings.